 - Ready to game right out of the box—just plug in through a USB port and start taking down the competition

-- Create an in-game advantage with six fully programmable buttons for anything from Remaps TO complex custom macros
+- Create an in-game advantage with 6 fully programmable buttons for anything from Remaps tO complex custom macros

 - Precision movement and aiming delivered by battle tested 12, 000 DPI optical, 50G acceleration, and 250 IPS sensors